-- Socialisation of the strategy and its recommendation to ensure ownership by colleagues, PLWD and their carers across the West Wales region. - Development of a communications plan and articulate progress across the lifespan of the strategy. - Recruit a Regional Programme Lead for Dementia in accordance with the recommendations approved by the DSG. - Develop a full business case to take forward the recommendation for the establishment of Dementia Wellbeing Connector roles at Cluster level. - Performance monitoring will be implemented according to the outcomes framework that is currently in development at WG level.
-This will include reducing waiting times for diagnosis and increasing 'time spent at home' for PLWD. - Develop a regional strategic and coordinated approach to supporting carers; provide additionality to the contributions made to carers within the Regional Integrated Fund (RIF) with a proportion of the ring fenced Dementia RIF.
+- Socialisation of the strategy and its recommendation to ensure ownership by colleagues, PLWD and their carers across the West Wales region. - Development of a communications plan and articulate progress across the lifespan of the strategy. - Development of a regional strategic and coordinated approach to supporting carers; provide additionality to the contributions made to carers within the Regional Integrated Fund (RIF) with a proportion of the ring fenced Dementia RIF - Recruitment of a Regional Programme Lead for Dementia in accordance with the recommendations approved by the DSG. - Development of a full business case to take forward the recommendation for the establishment of Dementia Wellbeing Connector roles at Cluster level. - Performance monitoring will be implemented according to the outcomes framework that is currently in development at WG level.
+This will include reducing waiting times for diagnosis and increasing 'time spent at home' for PLWD.